-Rules on costume design, props and imitation weapons for the Manga-Comic-Con
+Rules on costume design, props and imitation weapons at Manga-Comic-Con

 These rules may be somewhat stricter than at other events.
-We ask for your understanding, as the Manga-Comic-Con is closely linked to the Leipzig Book Fair.
-This means that in addition to cosplayers and manga/anime fans, there will also be a large number of other visitors on the exhibition grounds, such as families with small children, senior citizens and politicians.
+We ask for your understanding, as Manga-Comic-Con is closely linked to Leipzig Book Fair.
+This means that in addition to cosplayers and manga/anime fans, there will also be a large number of other visitors on the exhibition grounds, such as families with small children and senior citizens.

 We ask all cosplayers to adhere to these rules for the sake of fairness towards other cosplayers.

 Many cosplay costumes cannot do without "imitation weapons" (hereinafter referred to as props).
 However, the laws of the Federal Republic of Germany and our duties as organisers and operators result in guidelines that must be adhered to at all costs.
-We therefore carry out a "cosplay check" at the Manga Comic Con (see below).
+We therefore carry out a "cosplay check" at Manga-Comic-Con (see below).

 Please dress, style and apply make-up at home or in your hotel rooms, as there will be no changing rooms available on site.
 Those responsible for contaminated sanitary facilities will be held liable.